 Market Sector Update

-- We will continue to purchase deals we feel offer above-market yields based on the underlying credit fundamentals of the projects or municipalities.
+- We continue to purchase deals we feel offer above-market yields based on the underlying credit fundamentals of the projects or municipalities.

-- We believe investors will continue to search for tax-exempt yield due to higher tax rates, which should benefit the municipal market.
+- We believe investors will continue to search for tax-exempt yield due to higher tax rates, which should benefit the municipal bond market.
 In our view, patient investors should be rewarded over the long haul.

-The opinions expressed in this commentary are those of the Fund’s manager and are current through March 31, 2013.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through June 30, 2016.
 The manager’s views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
-Past performance is no guarantee of future results.
+Past performance is not a guarantee of future results.